 Physical Distancing: All individuals are required to keep two metres apart from one another whenever possible.
-Reduce time spent in close proximity.
+Time spent in close proximity should be minimized as much as possible.

-- Keep two metres apart - Move equipment and furniture around to enable two metres distance
+- Keep two metres apart - Move furniture around to enable two metres distance